llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

 If the number of source files is small, everything can be put in the private module fragment directly.
 (It is recommended to add conditional includes to the source files too).
-However, compile time performance will be slow if there are a lot of source files to compile.
+However, compile time performance will be bad if there are a lot of source files to compile.

 **Note that the private module fragment can only be in the primary module